dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

-There's a final class of programs that usually exist in the context of some platform, but have such odd execution properties that rewriting them in a memory-safe language doesn't actually achieve what we normally mean when we say a program is memory-safe.
+There's a final class of programs that usually exist in the context of some platform, but have such odd execution properties that rewriting them in a memory safe language doesn't actually achieve what we normally mean when we say a program is memory safe.

-This raises the question---what is the actual security property we get from memory-safety anyway?
+This raises the question---what is the actual security property we get from memory safety anyway?
 If we take the usual description of memory-safety that all pointers are guaranteed to only point at live objects of the same type (size) that they were pointing to when the memory was allocated, without any new allocations in between, what do we actually gain from this?